-- Form 8 reports from a specialist assessor carrying out EAA assessments/tests. - Previous EAA from another school. - Subject teachers- examples of work as appropriate and support given in class or evidence from tests or mock exams. - Results from baseline tests such as reading age, writing tests. - Medical reports outlining significant medical needs and disability. - An educational psychology report, which explicitly diagnoses severe dyslexia. - A Speech therapy report, which diagnoses severe language impairment.
+- Form 8 reports from a specialist assessor carrying out EAA assessments/tests. - Previous EAA from another school. - Subject teachers- examples of work as appropriate and support given in class or evidence from tests or mock exams. - Results from baseline tests such as reading age, writing tests, and the outcomes of EXACT testing in year 9. - Medical reports outlining significant medical needs and disability. - An educational psychology report, which explicitly diagnoses severe dyslexia. - A Speech therapy report, which diagnoses severe language impairment.